fbpx

 December

+Offers $3,000 annual scholarships.
 To be eligible, applicants must enroll in one of UMaine’s art majors (Studio Art, Art Education, History of Art).
 This application requires submission of a digital portfolio of 10 – 15 JPEG images of the student’s work for portfolio review.
 This also requires a statement discussing the student’s work and interest in the Visual Arts.
 The amount varies and the deadline to apply is December 1st.
 Website found here.

 Students must be nominated for this scholarship to the Music Department by a music teacher or music director or be observed in performance by a Music Department faculty member.
 Scholarship students must participate each semester in an ensemble that is approved by the Chair of the Division of Music.
 The deadline to apply is December 1st.
 Read more here.

 Students must be nominated to the Theatre department by a drama instructor or audition in person or via digital recording.
-Scholarship students must also enroll as a Theatre major as their major or one of their double majors.
+Scholarship students must also enroll as a theatre major as their major or one of their double majors.
 Scholarship performers must audition for all theater productions produced by the department.
 Scholarship technicians must take on one tech role in a production each academic year.
 The deadline to apply is December 1st.
 More info. here.

 Deadline's Vary